Mrghost077/Calculator/README.md

-# Calculator
+# calculator

-A simple calculator created using flutter.
+A new Flutter project.